-Specific activities related to compliance in the fiscal year ended March 31, 2020, included the following:
+Specific activities related to compliance in the fiscal year ended March 31, 2021, included the following:

-- Meetings between the CCO and presidents of Group companies - Regular liaison meetings among the compliance staff of Group companies - Regular liaison meetings with the compliance staff of overseas operating sites - Seminars and briefings on important issues concerning the prevention of harassment and corruption and the Subcontract Act, as well as e-learning on the Act on the Protection of Personal Information (including the General Data Protection Regulation (GDPR)) - Various training programs for newly hired employees, employees hired as mid-career professionals, employees on overseas assignments, and others - Introductory training for new compliance staff, as well as skills development training for the personnel in charge of business operations in the domestic Group companies
+- Meetings between the CCO and presidents of Group companies - Regular liaison meetings among the compliance staff of Group companies - Regular liaison meetings with the compliance staff of overseas operating sites - Trainings, seminars and briefings on important issues concerning the prevention of harassment, prevention of insider trading and corruption and, as well as e-learning on the Act on the Protection of Personal Information (including the General Data Protection Regulation (GDPR)) - Various training programs for newly hired employees, employees hired as mid-career professionals, employees on overseas assignments, and others - Introductory training for new compliance staff, as well as distribution of harassment response manuals and briefings for the personnel in charge of business operations in the domestic Group companies - Alert letters for "thorough inventory control," "eradication of harassment," and "scandals caused by consumption of alcohol."

-The Compliance Committee met a total of four times, once in each quarter, during the fiscal year ended March 31, 2020.
+The Compliance Committee met a total of four times, once in each quarter, during the fiscal year ended March 31, 2021.

-With regard to security trade control, Sojitz spun off the subcommittee under the jurisdiction of the Compliance Committee and newly established the Security Trade Control Committee.
-Based on the action plans formulated by the Security Trade Control Committee, the committee secretariat is engaged in activities for preventing violations of sanctions and export controls while providing support and guidance to the Group companies.
+With regard to security trade control, based on the action plans formulated by the Security Trade Control Committee, the committee secretariat is engaged in activities for preventing violations of sanctions and export controls while providing support and guidance to the Group companies.

-Specific activities carried out in the fiscal year ended March 31, 2020, included the following:
+Specific activities carried out in the fiscal year ended March 31, 2021, included the following:

-- Formulation of the Sojitz Group Basic Policy on Sanctions and Export Controls - Various training programs for newly hired employees, employees hired as mid-career professionals, employees on overseas assignments, and others - Support for the revision and formulation of local security trade control-related regulations at overseas operating sites - Held one meeting of the Security Trade Control Committee
+- Various training programs for newly hired employees, employees hired as mid-career professionals, employees on overseas assignments, and others - Support for the revision and formulation of local security trade control-related regulations at overseas operating sites - Held one meeting of the Security Trade Control Committee - Support for responding to measures in concert with strengthened sanctions due to changes in the security situation (including deterioration of U.S.-China relations and military coup d'état in Myanmar, etc.)

-Risk Management
+• Risk Management